riod4/resources/_services/assess-risk-service.md

 ---
 layout:     services
 title:      "Assess Risk"
-subtitle:   "The foundation of your private data management program"
+subtitle:   "The foundation for a private data management program"
 description: "A risk assessment is a valuable tool and the first step for an organization searching to mitigate risks and achieve a higher RIO on its privacy investments."
 date:       2017-01-21 12:00:00
 permalink:  /assess-risk